 - Redness or white patches in mouth or throat.

 - Very bad and sometimes deadly liver problems have happened with this drug.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Upset stomach or throwing up.

 - Feeling tired or weak.

-- The doctor will tell you how to give this drug to your child.
-Be sure you know how much to give, how often to give this drug, and how to store this drug.
-If the doctor does not tell you how to give this drug or if you are not sure how to give it, talk with the doctor.
+- Your doctor will tell you how to take this drug.
+Be sure you know how much to take, how often to take this drug, and how to store this drug.
+If your doctor does not tell you how to use this drug or if you are not sure how to use it, talk with your doctor.

 - You will need to take special care when handling this drug.
 Check with the doctor or pharmacist to see how to handle this drug.